Oswestry: Sport

-Oswestry Lions F.C. of the Shropshire County League also play at the ground.
+F.C.
+Oswestry Town was formed in 2013 as the successor to Oswestry Lions F.C. and started out in the amateur Mercian Regional League.
+Success saw the team promoted to North West Counties Football League Division One South and they were on course for further promotion in season 2019–20 when the COVID-19 pandemic struck.
+Existing financial problems caused by low gate receipts and lack of sponsorship were exacerbated by the decision of The Football Association to cancel and make null and void the 2019–20 season because of the pandemic, and led to the club's demise in July 2020.

 Recreation and leisure

 From the 1700s to 1848, there was a popular racecourse outside the town.
 Known as Cyrn-y-Bwch (the Horns of the Buck), the site was chosen on this 1000 ft high hilltop because of its location between the Kingdom of England and the Principality of Wales, and the aim was to bring together the local landowners and gentry of Wales and England.
 Remnants of the old grandstand and figure-of-eight racetrack can still be seen.

 Nowadays, Oswestry Race Course is common land, registered under the Commons Act 1899 and the Countryside and Rights of Way Act 2000, with a number of rights of way on the South Common including Offa's Dyke Path and Bridleway.
 Also designated as a publicly accessible open space and a Wildlife Site in the 1999 Local Plan, it is an area reserved for: